DavidG1011/Traffic-Sign-Neural-Network/README.md

 A difficulty I faced using these images is that some are quite big, even when cropped from their original size.
 Cropping these large images down further to only 32x32 has made them very compressed, and possibly made it hard for the network to discern characteristics for these specific images.

-Comparing these images to their originals above, it can be seen that cropping these images vastly changes the data of it.
+Comparing these images to their originals above, it can be seen that resizing these images vastly changes the data of it.

 ---

 ![alt text][image10]

 ![alt text][image11]

 ---

-***How Resizing Changes An Image Numerically***
+***How Resizing to 32x32 Changes An Image Numerically***

 | Original Image Size (pixels)		        |   Resize Pixel Loss X   | Resize Pixel Loss Y |